 - 30 CP per post involved in a PC Mission (after contact with opposition)

-- +10 CP per post being trained by a sensei, or for being a sensei training others
+- +10 CP per post being trained by your sensei from your team, or for being a sensei training your own team (A PC is limited to having a single sensei under normal conditions)

 - Half CP for flashbacks